JefiPIC: A 3-D Full Electromagnetic Particle-in-Cell Simulator Based on Jefimenko's Equations on GPU: Algorithm and Implementation

 Because the integral-based PIC method calculates the fields directly from the provided current and charge density, JefiPIC avoids the issue of charge conservation.
 As a result, we can use the first-order linear interpolation method for charge and field allocation in JefiPIC, combining the advantages of both acceptable numerical noise and computational time.

 We firstly exhibit how particle interpolation works.
 In a 3-D model, linear interpolation is achieved through volume-weighted interpolation.
 For simplicity, we use a 2-D model with the area-weighted interpolation method, as shown in Figure \ref{fig:Area-weighted-interpolation.-The}.
 Assuming that there is one particle in the computational region, labeled as a 'star'.
 The particle's charge is distributed to the nearest four center nodes indicated by the circles with indices $(i,j)$, $(i+1,j)$, $(i,j+1)$ and$(i+1,j+1)$.
-The area-weighted interpolation method specifies that the allocated charge on each node is proportional to the weight, which is the ratio of the area of its thither rectangle to that of a single grid.
+The area-weighted interpolation method specifies that the allocated charge on each node is proportional to the weight, which is the ratio of the area of its opposite rectangle to that of a single grid.
 Accordingly, the weight can be computed by the corresponding volume in 3-D models.
+The zero-, first- and second-order spline interpolations are as follows,

 Since all the physical variables are defined at the center nodes of the grids, we firstly need to find the indices of the grids which the particles belong to,

 where the square bracket means rounding down operation, and $x,$ $y$, and $z$ are the displacements in the three axes.
 Following the volume-weighted interpolation method, a particle located at one grid $(i,j,k)$ should interpolate its charge to the adjacent grid nodes as,